 Discussion of this issue would include students in our program and would in no way represent a departure from our core mission, stated above, and our guiding values of collaboration, mutual respect, fairness, diversity, and the highest ethical standards.
 We will not make any changes that would limit our students’ training opportunities or threaten the ability of our graduates to have the sorts of successful careers they have long enjoyed (e.g., as university professors, college teachers, public policy analysts, faculty in medical centers and research institutes, licensed clinical psychologists, and administrators/directors of a variety of community agencies/organizations).

-Finally, we are pleased to note that twelve other leading clinical psychology doctoral training programs, including University of California-Berkeley, UCLA, University of Illinois, Stony Brook University, University of Delaware, University at Buffalo, University of Wisconsin, University of South Florida, Washington University at St. Louis, University of Arizona, University of Pennsylvania, and Emory University, have expressed very similar commitments to clinical psychological science training and plans regarding future accreditation.
+Finally, we are pleased to note that other leading clinical psychology doctoral training programs, including University of California-Berkeley, UCLA, University of Illinois, Stony Brook University, University of Delaware, University at Buffalo, University of Wisconsin, University of South Florida, Washington University at St. Louis, University of Arizona, University of Pennsylvania, Emory University, and University of Washington have expressed very similar commitments to clinical psychological science training and plans regarding future accreditation.